ddev/ddev.com/src/content/blog/amd64-on-apple-silicon-ddev.md

 ddev start
 ```

-This will start a new Colima profile with the amd64 architecture.
+This will start a new Colima profile with the AMD64 architecture.
 It does not affect an existing (default) Colima profile.

 ## Switching between Docker providers

 You can actually have all these running at the same time, although it doesn't make any sense to do so.
-Each has a separate "docker context" and you can switch between them using the `docker context` command.
-For example, `docker context use colima-amd64` will use the amd64 Colima profile we created. `docker context use orbstack` will switch to OrbStack.
+Each has a separate Docker context and you can switch between them using the `docker context` command.
+For example, `docker context use colima-amd64` will use the AMD64 Colima profile we created. `docker context use orbstack` will switch to OrbStack.
 And `docker context use desktop-linux` will switch to Docker Desktop.
 Use `docker context ls` to see what's set up on your system.

 ## Keep in touch!